durrantlab/pcaviz/README.md

    `[pcaviz windowAverageSize=25]`
 8. To control how the plugin caches calculated coordinates: <br>
    `[pcaviz caching="continuous"]` <br>
-   Acceptable values are "none" (no caching), "continuous" (cache coordinates after they are first calculated), and "pre" (calculate and cache all frame coordinates before starting the animation).
+   Acceptable values are "none" (no caching), "continuous" (cache each frame's coordinates after they are first calculated), and "pre" (calculate and cache all frame coordinates before starting the animation).